Itchy skin and stomach upset could be allergic reactions to your dog’s diet.

 Environmental Allergies In Dogs

 Environmental allergies are somewhat difficult to control, since they are present in every aspect of a dog’s life and—in many cases—inescapable.
-Frequent baths and medication can help, but in many cases, switching away from highly processed commercial dog food helps eliminate the majority of symptoms.
+Frequent baths and medication can help, and in many cases, switching away from highly processed commercial dog food helps eliminate the majority of symptoms.
+The healthier your dog food is, the healthier your dog.

 Food Allergies In Dogs